excellentsport/IsometricAnalyzer/README.md

 	- Drag the green bar to slightly before the onset of the contraction.
 	- Drag the red bar to a point after the contraction where the force value is lower than the starting value.
  ![Primary Graph Image](/Screenshots/PrimaryGraph.png)
-6. Figure out the standing weight segment
+6. Verify the standing weight segment
-	- Click over to the "SW Segment" tab
+	- Click on the "SW Segment" tab
 	- The yellow cursor on this graph is the start of the SW segment that has the lowest variability.
 Eyeball it to verify it accurately represents a quiet standing period
 7. Check out the "Pull Start ID" tab to verify that the pull start is correctly identified.
 	- If not, verify that you have cursors correctly placed, and that the red button on the SW Segment tab isn't lit.